Creating a great candidate experience is crucial if you want to increase your chances of hiring the right people for your roles.

 - It gives candidates something to work towards

-- It keeps hiring managers and hiring teams accountable for the reasons they are rejecting candidates.
-This means no more "they are not a cultural fit" without explaining why.
-Sometimes the answers for "why" are not great, so talent will need to dig in.
+- It keeps hiring managers and hiring teams accountable for the reasons they’re rejecting candidates.
+This means no more "they’re not a cultural fit" without explaining why.
+Sometimes the answers to "why" are not great, so talent acquisition will need to dig in.
 I hope that you don't dig up something bad, but it is entirely possible!

 In EMEA, with the rise of GDPR-driven DSARs, feedback can no longer be denied so candidates can request all their information including their forms and scorecards.